-Risk-Based Capital ("RBC") guidelines promulgated by the NAIC are applicable to RGA Reinsurance, RCM, Aurora National, Greenhouse and Chesterfield Re, and identify minimum capital requirements based upon business levels and asset mix.
+Risk-Based Capital ("RBC") guidelines promulgated by the NAIC are applicable to RGA Reinsurance, RCM, Aurora National, and Chesterfield Re, and identify minimum capital requirements based upon business levels and asset mix.
 These subsidiaries maintain capital levels in excess of the amounts required by the applicable guidelines.
 Timberlake Re, Parkway Re, Rockwood Re and Castlewood Re's capital requirements are determined solely by their licensing orders issued by their states of domicile.
 Pursuant to its licensing order issued by the South Carolina Department of Insurance, Timberlake Re only calculates RBC as a means of demonstrating its ability to pay principal and interest on its surplus note issued to Timberlake Financial, L.L.C. ("Timberlake Financial").
 It is not otherwise subject to the RBC guidelines.
 Similarly, Parkway Re, Rockwood Re and Castlewood Re are not subject to the requirements of the NAIC's RBC guidelines.
 A decline in the RBC of one or more of the Company's U.S. insurers can cause the appearance of less capitalization in its U.S. insurers, individually, or when considered as a group.

-The development of a group capital calculation by the NAIC will also have relevance to RGA Reinsurance, RCM, Aurora National, Greenhouse and Chesterfield Re along with captive reinsurers Timberlake Re, Parkway Re, Rockwood Re and Castlewood Re.
-While the NAIC is still working on its calculation and has not yet articulated the ways in which it intends U.S. states to use the calculation, the calculation is expected to be used to assess the adequacy of capital within an insurance group domiciled in the U.S., particularly where the group is designated an Internationally Active Insurance Group ("IAIG") by the group supervisor.
+While the NAIC is still developing its group capital calculation and has not yet articulated the ways in which it intends U.S. states to use the calculation, the calculation is expected to be used to assess the adequacy of capital within an insurance group domiciled in the U.S., particularly for groups such as RGA that are designated an Internationally Active Insurance Group ("IAIG") by the group supervisor.
 The Company cannot currently predict the effect that any proposed or future group capital standard will have on its financial condition or operations or the financial condition or operations of its subsidiaries.